 NOTE: Applications for this scholarship will open shortly and eligible offer holders will receive notification that they may apply when the application form is available.

 The University collaborates with many sponsors around the world and within the UK, including funding schemes run by governments, NGOs, and private and donor organisations.

-Prospective master's students seeking financial aid are encouraged to research the opportunities that may be on offer in their own country.
+A number of scholarships are listed below, however students seeking financial aid are also encouraged to research the opportunities that may be on offer in their own country or through other organisations.